 Our dog bite lawyers are also kept busy helping folks who have been attacked.
 In 2011, 31 fatal dog attacks occurred in this country, with 45% of these fatal attacks being by a dog outside of the family.

 Texas, along with California, leads the country with the highest number of fatal dog attacks.

 Many factors have been shown to play a role in a dog attack — breed, gender, and neutering.

 Studies have shown that male dogs are over 6 times more likely to bite a person than female dogs.
 Also, neutered dogs are less likely to attack than dogs who remain intact.
 Furthermore, the frequency of attacks and degree of resulting harm to victims differs with the breed.

-A recent study tracked dog attacks from 1982 to 2011, and examined the relation between a breed type and the number of attacks on humans.
+A recent study tracked dog attacks from 1982 to 2011 and examined the relationship between a breed type and the number of attacks on humans.
 As is often speculated, pit bulls, rottweilers, wolf hybrids, and their close mixes lead the pack in attacks on people; they account for 77% of attacks that result in bodily harm.

 Studies show that any dog can bite, but the degree of injury is more severe and the likelihood of a resulting fatality is greater among attacks by pit bulls and their closest relatives.